zimula/Data-Security/README.md

 # INTRO TO ENCRYPTION
-1. Caeser cipher: Works by substituting letters using integers.
-The integer represents a the position of in the alphabet.
+1. Caesar cipher: Works by substituting letters using integers.
+The integer represents the position in the alphabet.
     1.1.
-Can be solved using a simple maths like so:
+Can be solved using simple math like so:

         i.
-Encryption
+Encryption:
         En(x) = (x + n) mod 26
-        - mod: to ensure that if the result is greater than 26, it starts from the beginning.
+        - mod: to ensure that if the result is greater than 25, it starts from the beginning.
         - Divides by 26 and returns the remainder (new position)

         ii.
-Decryption
+Decryption:
-        En(x) = (x-n) mod 26
+        Dn(x) = (x - n + 26) mod 26
+        - Adding 26 ensures the result is non-negative

-        ***Requires to know the cipher number/shift.
+        ***Requires knowing the cipher number/shift.

 2. Vigenère Cipher: Takes Caesar a step further by using a different number value for each letter based on a keyword.